ianzou2000/ianzou2000.github.io/_pages/cv.md

 ------
 * The 2nd “Greater Bay Cup” Guangdong-Hong Kong-Macao Financial Mathematical Modeling Competition   2021.12
 * _Second Prize Winer (Top 7% of 3,297 teams)_
-  * As a team leader, I developed a high-frequency trading quantitative strategy by building an LSTM model to predict the transaction volume and stock price of taq level
+  * Developed a high-frequency trading quantitative strategy by building an LSTM model to predict the transaction volume and stock price of taq level
-  * I constructed an indicator set (average price, rate of increase, price volatility, trading volume density, and order book pressure) to train the LSTM model, so as to predict the average stock price and trading volume within a certain period and determine the selling point
+  * Constructed an indicator set (average price, increasing rate, price volatility, trading volume density, and order book pressure) to train the LSTM model, so as to predict the average stock price and trading volume within a certain period and determine the selling point
-  * Finally, I conducted a one-week test and generated a test report
+  * Conducted a one-week test and generated a test report

 <!-- * Contemporary Undergraduate Mathematical Contest in Modeling   2021.10
 * _Third Prize in Guangdong Province_